kasenetz/hbcd-docs/docs/measures/biospec.md

 </div>
 <div class="collapsible-content">
 <br>
-<p>Only the initial creatinine results from sample validation are included in the data release: creatinine and specific gravity values are therefore provided for researchers who wish to adjust for urinary concentration in continuous measures or apply different thresholds.
-Note that continuous variables should be interpreted with caution based on the threshold limits of quantification (LOQs).</p>
+<p>Only the initial creatinine results from sample validation are included in the data release: creatinine and specific gravity values are therefore provided for researchers who wish to adjust for urinary concentration in continuous measures or apply different thresholds.</p>
 </div>
 </p>